Esri/arcgis-maps-sdk-java-samples/ogc/query-with-cql-filters/README.md

 ## How to use the sample

-Enter a CQL query.
+The sample loads displaying all features within the OGC API feature service.
+Select a sample CQL query from the drop down menu.
+Optionally, adjust the max features value in the text box, and toggle the time extent check box to query the data with a time extent.
 Press the "Apply query" button to see the query applied to the OGC API features shown on the map.

 ## How it works

 1. Create an `OgcFeatureCollectionTable` object using a URL to an OGC API feature service and a collection ID.
-2. Create a `QueryParameters` object.
+2. Create `QueryParameters` and set a CQL filter string to it using `queryParameters.setWhereClause()`.
-3. Set the `QueryParameters.WhereClause` property.
+3. Set the maximum amount of features to be returned with `queryParamters.setMaxFeatures()`.
-4. Set the `QueryParameters.MaxFeatures` property.
-5. Create `Datetime` objects for the start time and end time being queried.
-6. Create a `TimeExtent` object using the start and end `Datetime` objects.
-Set the `QueryParameters.TimeExtent` property
+4. Create a new `TimeExtent` from start and end date values, and set it to the `queryParameters.setTimeExtent()` method.
-7. Populate the `OgcFeatureCollectionTable` using `PopulateFromServiceAsync()` with the custom `QueryParameters` created in the previous steps.
+5. Populate the OGC feature collection table using `.populateFromServiceAsync()` with the custom `QueryParameters` created in the previous steps.
-8. Use `MapView.SetViewpointGeometryAsync()` with the `OgcFeatureCollectionTable.Extent` to view the newly-queried features.
+6. Use `mapView.setViewpointGeometryAsync()` with the OGC feature collection table extent to view the newly-queried features.

 ## Relevant API